 Jake Rosch is in his fifth season as Arkansas’ Director of Football Equipment Operations.
 Rosch is responsible for all of Arkansas’ equipment needs, including fitting, ordering, maintaining, laundering and inventory.
 One of the athletic department’s key Nike liaisons, Rosch is responsible for maintaining the football equipment budget.

-Rosch’s duties also extend to gameday logistics for home and away games, highlighted by postseason competition.
-Since arriving at Arkansas, Rosch has organized trips to the 2014 Texas Bowl and the 2016 Liberty Bowl.
-The Razorbacks won both games are the only SEC West program to win a bowl game in each of the last two seasons.
+Rosch’s duties also extend to game-day logistics for home and away games, highlighted by postseason competition.
+Since arriving at Arkansas, Rosch has organized trips to the 2014 Texas Bowl, 2016 Liberty Bowl and 2016 Belk Bowl.